sesamyab/docs/docs/integration/zapier/webhooks/webhooks.md

       }
 ```

-### Vendor User Subscription Canceled
+### Vendor User Subscription Ended

-Subscribe to this event if you want to synchronize data each time a user subscription is canceled (This includes status CANCELED (a user cancels but still has access until their subscription expires), EXPIRED and DELETED (user does not have access anymore).
+Subscribe to this event if you want to synchronize data each time a user subscription is ended.
+The reason for the ending can be obtained on the status field:

+- CANCELED: The subscription has been canceled either by refunding the purchase or by user request.
+- EXPIRED: The subscription has expired.
+This happens when the subscription payment fails so the subscription is not automatically renewed.
+- DELETED: A subscription has been deleted by Sesamy due to technical reasons.

 Select your vendor ID from the triggers list.

 ![more-block](/img/zapier/webhooks/subscription-canceled.png)